advance100/doc_webpack/webpack-runtime-api-summary.md

 Download additional dependencies on demand.
 The `dependencies` array lists modules that should be available.
 When they are, `callback` is called.
 If the callback is a function expression, dependencies in that source part are extracted and also loaded on demand.
 A single request is fired to the server, except if all modules are already available.

 This creates a chunk.
 The chunk can be named.
-If a chunk with this name already exists, the dependecies are merged into that chunk and that chunks is used.
+If a chunk with this name already exists, the dependencies are merged into that chunk and that chunks is used.

 Style: CommonJs